espocrm/documentation/user-guide/products.md

 # Products

-Products feature is available in [Advanced Pack](https://www.espocrm.com/extensions/advanced-pack/).
+Products feature is available in [Sales Pack](https://www.espocrm.com/extensions/sales-pack/).

 Product items can be used with Opportunity and Quotes.
 They are also available for a customization in Entity Manager so you can create new relationships between products and other entities.